 Following the success of our premium Sprayduster ZERO product we have recently launched a product extension within our UtilityAF range.
 The Sprayduster ZERO Basic comes complete with an economy price tag for a 300ml product with a standard power setting.
 It has all the additional ‘green’ benefits of our usual Zero product (HFC free and non-flammable).
 It is a real bonus to have two options available to promote our ‘ZERO’ range.
 The versions can be easily differentiated by the Core range in AF premium branding and the basic pared back packaging of the UtilityAF version.

 We have continued our efforts as a sustainable supplier of office and specialist cleaning products.
 One of my most recent favourites has to be AF Smartwipes.
 This supersoft and strong wipe benefits from being washable encouraging less waste and impact upon the environment.
 Smartwipes are guaranteed to give a great finish and are packaged in neat little sachets.
 More recently we have launched a larger version called the Smartcloth ideal for use on larger screens, glass and even whiteboards.
+In addition to this, a large quantity of our tub wipes are paper based and fully recyclable.

 Our onsite technical support team are always working hard to review chemicals and concentrates used in our cleaning products with the question in mind, could this be greener?